Saer de Quincy, 1st Earl of Winchester: The Fifth Crusade

 When military defeat cleared the way for Henry III to take the throne, de Quincy went on crusade, perhaps in fulfilment of an earlier vow.
 In 1219 he left to join the Fifth Crusade, then besieging Damietta.

 Death

 While in Damietta in 1219, he fell sick and died.
 He was buried in Acre, the capital of the Kingdom of Jerusalem, rather than in Egypt, and his heart was brought back and interred at Garendon Abbey near Loughborough, a house endowed by his wife's family.
-Garendon Abbey does not exist anymore and was dissolved in the mid 1500’s the last abbot was Randolph Arnold, last abbot it was disestablished 1536.
+Garendon Abbey was disestablished in 1536, with the last abbot being Randolph Arnold.

 Family

-The family of de Quincy had arrived in Scotland and England after the Norman Conquest, and took their name from Cuinchy in the Arrondissement of Béthune; the personal name "Saer" was used by them over several generations.
-Both names are variously spelt in primary sources and older modern works, the first name being sometimes rendered Saher or Seer, and the surname as Quency or Quenci.
+The family of de Quincy had arrived in Scotland and England after the Norman Conquest, and took their name from Cuinchy, in the Arrondissement of Béthune; the personal name "Saer" was used by them over several generations.
+Both names are variously spelt in primary sources and older modern works, the first name being sometimes rendered Saher or Seer and the surname as Quency or Quenci.